House Party 4: Down to the Last Minute

 House Party 4: Down to the Last Minute is a 2001 American direct-to-video comedy film.
-It is the standalone fourth installment in the House Party film series as it has no connection to any of the preceding films or the subsequent film House Party: Tonight's the Night.
+It is the standalone sequel to House Party 3 (1994) and fourth installment in the House Party franchise as it has no connection to any of the preceding films or the subsequent film House Party: Tonight's the Night.
 It stars IMx, and is the only film in the series to not star Kid 'n Play.
 This is IMx's second House Party film; they also appeared in House Party 3 when they were known as Immature and portrayed entirely different characters than they do in this film.

 Plot

 Jon-Jon sees a ripe opportunity for a major party when he snags the job house-sitting for his rich Uncle Charles.
 The mansion comes with a platinum colored Mercedes-Benz 430 and, although Uncle Charles has told him not to drive the car or have people over, Jon-Jon wastes no time in doing both; Jon-Jon is not only having an "entertainment party", but he's auditioning his hip-hop band (IMx) for a record executive.
 When Jon-Jon finds out his uncle is coming home earlier than announced, he has to race against time to try to put everything back the way he found it.